tmanyika487/Web-Technologies/README.md

 Accessibility: Peer Review Issue & Fix

-Issue found by peer reviewer (Thursday's practical session):
+Issue found by peer reviewer:
-My peer reviewer flagged that images on my draft page had missing or poor `alt` text, meaning screen reader users would either hear nothing useful or hear a meaningless filename when reaching an image.
+My peer reviewer flagged that images on my draft page had missing or poor `alt` text, meaning screen reader users would either see nothing useful or see a meaningless filename when reaching an image.

 Fix applied:

-- The avatar graphic in the header is a purely decorative inline SVG, so I gave it `alt=""` and `aria-hidden="true"` so screen readers skip over it entirely instead of announcing something meaningless.
+1. I updated the profile image to include descriptive `alt` text so screen reader users can understand what the image represents.
-- I audited every other visual element on the page (icons, decorative markers) and applied the same rule consistently: meaningful `alt` text for anything that conveys information, and `alt=""`/`aria-hidden="true"` for anything purely decorative.
+2. I audited every other visual element on the page, including icons and decorative markers, and applied the same rule consistently: meaningful `alt` text for anything that conveys information, and `alt=""` or `aria-hidden="true"` for anything purely decorative.
-- Going forward, any real photo I add to this page (e.g. a profile photo) will get descriptive `alt` text describing what's actually in the image, not just a filename or "photo of me."
+3. Going forward, any real photo I add to this page will have descriptive `alt` text that explains what is actually shown in the image.

 AI-Assisted Content